Rikudouu/XIVOpeners/README.md

 # XIVOpeners
 This is a WIP addon that will do your opener and handle control back to the main bot, be it ACR or SkillManager.

-**Currently, it is in early alpha, and it can stop working mid opener and ruin your parse.** I have been using it throughout Eden 1-4 savage, and have had absolutely zero issues with it stalling.
+I have been using it throughout Eden 1-4 savage, and have had absolutely zero issues with it stalling.
 If it's stalling for you, it's highly likely that it's not the addon, and other foreign forces are the cause.

 ## Status
 |     **Job**     |    **Status**   |